daimoners/GrapheNet/README.md

    * a yaml file containing the MEAN, MAX and STD value of the MAE errors.

-### (Optional) Training on Coulomb eigenvalues
+### (Optional) Training with Coulomb eigenvalues

 Modify the desired target inside the `train_predict_coulomb.yaml` from the `config` folder according to your needs and launch the `coulomb_train_lightning.py`:

    ```bash
    python coulomb_train_lightning.py
    ```
-At the end of the training phase, the framework generates a yaml file containig some training parameters (batch_size, dataset, learning_rate, num_epochs, resolution, target, model_name) and the training time, along with the best checkpoints.
+At the end of the training phase, the framework generates a yaml file containing some training parameters (batch_size, dataset, learning_rate, num_epochs, resolution, target, model_name) and the training time, along with the best checkpoints.

-### (Optional) Evaluation on Coulomb eigenvalues
+### (Optional) Evaluation with Coulomb eigenvalues

 The evaluation is automatically performed at the end of the training.
 If you want to perform again the evaluation on the test set, launch the `coulomb_predict_lightning.py` with the appropriate hydra config file: